Cityscape

 I tried reading Aristotle and Plato.
 I discovered Beckett & the Theatre of the

-Absurd (had met a member of the Living Theater in NYC), Hemingway who said to read the Russians so did, mostly Dostoyevsky.
+Absurd (had met a member of the Living Theater in NYC), Hemingway who said to read the Russians so I did, mostly Dostoyevsky.
 I read on pacifism, transcripts of Senator Fulbright's hearings on Vietnam & was amazed at my own previous gullibility (is this the place to mention I spent 3 years in the army, a paratrooper, in Vietnam).
-I published my first written piece, a stream-of- consciousness parody of the reactionary patriarch, in Milwaukee's alternative newspaper, Kaleidoscope.
+I published my first written piece, a stream-of- consciousness parody of the reactionary patriarch, in Milwaukee's alternative newspaper, Kaleidoscope and began to join anti-war demonstrations.

 back to main